eramons/techblog/content/post/asahi.md

 ```
 With u-root we get a shell with a minimalistic set of commands.

 What next?
-From there, boot a linux kernel and mount a root system.
-That's a whole story on its own, so enough material for another blog post :)
+From there, build and boot a linux kernel and build and mount a Debian rootfs.
+But that's a whole story on its own, enough material for an upcoming blog post :)

 The first outcome was that the disk devices were not visible from the u-root environment, probably because the nvme controller was compiled as a module in the kernel configuration I had chosen.
+So that would be the starting point for an eventual next chapter.

 ### Links:

 https://github.com/AsahiLinux/m1n1

 https://github.com/AsahiLinux/docs/wiki/m1n1%3AUser-Guide

 https://github.com/AsahiLinux/PKGBUILDs/tree/main/linux-asahi

 https://github.com/AsahiLinux/linux

 https://github.com/AsahiLinux/docs/wiki/Devices

 https://go.dev/doc/install

 https://www.linuxboot.org/

 https://github.com/linuxboot/book

 https://github.com/u-root/u-root